Kythera-Pather/FlashCardApp/README.md

 Logs are not shown to the user but are extremely useful in the Logcat console of Android Studio for developers.

+///

-GitHub and Version Control
+-GitHub and Version Control
 GitHub is used for:
 1. Storing the source code online
 2. Collaborating with team members
 3. Tracking changes using commits
 4. Managing issues and improvement suggestions

+///

-Why commit and push?
+-Why commit and push?
 1. Saves your work safely online
 2. Keeps a history of every update
 3. Makes collaboration easier
 4. Helps in testing different versions

+///

-Potential Improvements
+-Potential Improvements
 1. Add more question categories (e.g., Science, Geography)
 2. Add sound effects for correct/incorrect answers
 3. Save user scores to local database or Firebase